Have you ever stared confused at an ingredient list on a clothing tag wondering…

 - 2.4 Piece dyed

 What is the dyeing of textiles?

-Dyeing is the application of dyes or pigments on textile materials such as fibers, yarns, and fabrics with the goal of achieving color with desired color fastness through physical or chemical action.
-Textile dyeing is to be able to select and use dyes reasonably, make dyeing process correctly for dyeing processing, obtain high-quality dyeing products.
+Dyeing is the application of dyes or pigments on textile materials such as fibers, yarns, and fabrics to achieve color with desired color fastness through physical or chemical action.
+Textile dyeing is to be able to select and use dyes reasonably, make the dyeing process correctly for dyeing processing and obtain high-quality dyeing products.

 On the one hand, based on the requirements of production cost and product quality of textiles, on the other hand, with the consumer’s demand for individualization and fashion of garment products.
 The dyeing methods of textiles are diversified and can be dyed in 2 different ways, in 5 steps of production, thus giving different colors, styles, and forms of expression to the products.